wit0k/dw/README.md

   -uif, --url-info-force
                         Force url info lookup for every crawled URL (NOT recommended)
-  --download            Skips the download operation -z, --zip             Compress all downloaded files, or files from input
+  --download            Download loaded or crawled URLs -z, --zip             Compress all downloaded files, or files from input
                         folder (If not zipped already) --submit              Submit files to AV vendors (Enables -z by default)